robinmollah/robinmollah/README.md

 * I have extensive knowledge on developing websites on minimum available resources.
 I deployed a LUA web service to customize the existing control panel on a TP-LINK basic router with so low available resource.
 I can make large projects using Pure PHP, NodeJS, Python for lowest consumption of hardware resources.
 On the other hand, I can work with frameworks like Laravel, Django, Express for rapid development.
 * Security system of web [COMING SOON]
 * Game Development
-  * LibGdx:
+  * LibGdx: This is a java graphics framework.
+I developed a first person shooting game([1971 : Hit & Run](https://play.google.com/store/apps/details?id=net.properbd.hitnrun)) using this framework.
+I learned a lot about efficient programming and memory optimisation during development of this game.
+I made optimisation in every possible level of the game to make the frame rate over 40FPS on mid-range devices.
+Writting efficient codes, making a good architecture, dereferencing properly for java garbage collector, reusing graphics assets like, images. compressing files json and other raw files etc.
-  * Unity:
+  * Unity: After low-level understanding of how graphics framework works, it took very little time to learn unity.
+I found a lot of components are built-in and ready to use.
+I don't need to worry about the architecture.
-  * CocosCreator:
+  * CocosCreator: Typescript based game engine.
+I developed this simple game in CocosCreator.
+I don't recommend to use CocosCreator
-  * Unreal Enginer:
+  * Unreal Enginer: I worked with ViewTek and The Seagull Company as a contract based employee.
+They offer high value simulation softwares based on UE4 and delivers to consumers by pixel-streaming service.
 * I have exceptional knowledge on Windows and Linux operating system(cloud too).
 I can write bash, cmd and PowerShell script for automating tasks.
-I have experience on working with rarely used but powerful tools.
+I have experience on working with rarely used but powerful tools(regedit, disk management, complex symlinking etc).
 You never know what lengthy task I am going to automate and lift off a heavy part of your cost.
 Maybe you never imagined that's possible.
 * Finally, as I have mastered on most popular technology stacks and tools, I can suggest you a solution from thousands of possibilities that will best fit your expectation.